 Abstract.
 Scalability of reasoning systems is one of the main criteria which will determine the success of Semantic Web systems in the future.
-The focus of recent work is either on (a) expressive description logic systems which rely on in-memory structures or (b) not-so-expressive ontology languages, which can be dealt with by using database technologies.
+The focus of recent work is either on (a) systems which rely on in-memory structures or (b) not so expressive ontology languages, which can be dealt with by using database technologies.

 In this paper we introduce a method to perform query answering for semi-expressive ontologies without the limit of in-memory structures.
 Our main idea is to compute small and characteristic representations of the assertional part of the input ontology.
 Query answering is then more efficiently performed over a reduced set of these small representations.
-We show that query answering can be distributed in a network of description logic reasoning systems in order to support scalable reasoning.
+We show that query answering can be distributed in a network of description logic reasoning systems to scale for reasoning.
 Our initial results are encouraging.